BiomedSciAI/fuse-med-ml/fuse_examples/imaging/oai_example/README.md

 - `test_ckpt`: Path to the checkpoint for testing.
 If set to "null", the model will train using the train and validation sets.
 If a path is provided, it will perform evaluation on the test set using the given checkpoint.

 If using pretrained weights (`pretrained: true`), also set:
-- `pretrained_path`: Path to the pretrained weights
+- `pretrained_path`: Path to the backbone pretrained weights
+- `backbone_init_weights`: Path to the backbone pretrained weights
+- `ckpt_path`: Path to training checkpoint.
+If it doesn't contain path, the last.ckpt will be loaded (if exists)

 Pretrained weights can be downloaded from [SuPreM GitHub repository](https://github.com/MrGiovanni/SuPreM).